Harbour with containers

 develoPPP Classic

-develoPPP Classic is aimed at medium-sized and large companies that want to invest sustainably in a developing or emerging country and expand their operational activities locally.
+develoPPP Classic is aimed at companies that want to invest sustainably in a developing or emerging country and expand their operational activities locally.
 Suitable projects receive technical and financial support of up to two million euros in public funding.

 Young empoyees in a discussion during a business meeting